PotionSeeker/Primitive-Progress/README.md

         Timing and temperature affect quality, purity and outcome.
 Recipes can fail if neglected or mistimed.

+        Revamp potion system (poor quality, mid quality, high quality)

+        New potion effects (Petrification, Frogification, Stumbling, Paralysis, etc.)

     Multiblock Windmills & Watermills

         Fully functional wind- and water-powered systems to drive crafting stations.

-    Immersive Replacement
+    Other

         Replace brewing stands in villages with holy idols.
 Make Villager Clerics actually religious.

+        New (optional) death system.
+Player's turn into a spirit when they die.
+Respawn at effigies or statues.

         Add religion?

 🧪 Development Status

-This mod is in development (maybe?).
-Expect frequent updates, new features, and balance tweaks.
+This mod is (maybe?) in development.
+Expect frequent updates.
 Suggestions and feedback are welcome.